 INFP Trauma: How INFPs Deal with and Respond to Past Trauma

-For INFPs any kind of trauma but especially emotional trauma, can be particularly challenging to cope with.
-They feel things on such a deep level to begin with, and can struggle to really understand and process the trauma from their past.
-They do however try their best to accept their emotions, as INFPs don’t like pushing things aside and pretending for the sake of image.
-For the INFP this trauma can come out different ways, often depending on what they have endured and if they attempt to process it or simply struggle to recognize that they have been through something traumatic.
+For INFPs, any kind of trauma, especially emotional trauma, can be particularly challenging to cope with.
+They feel things on such a deep level to begin with and can struggle to really understand and process the trauma from their past.
+They do, however, try their best to accept their emotions, as INFPs don’t like pushing things aside and pretending for the sake of image.
+For the INFP, this trauma can come out in different ways, often depending on what they have endured and if they attempt to process it or simply struggle to recognize that they have been through something traumatic.
 If trauma has not been properly dealt with, it can cause the INFP to behave as if they are in their shadow for rather long periods of time or even constantly.
-Not dealing with these experiences and that hurt from the past is something which causes most personality types to behave differently and can even cause them to be mistyped.
+Not dealing with these experiences and that hurt from the past is something that causes most personality types to behave differently and can even cause them to be mistyped.

 INFP Childhood Trauma

 Dealing with trauma from childhood can be truly challenging for the INFP since it makes it more difficult to recognize that they need to cope with this.
 When the INFP has already developed a strong sense of self, it becomes easier for them to move on from a traumatic experience.
 Knowing who they are after years of diving into their own thoughts and feelings helps the INFP develop a rather table framework that allows them to stand their ground against these things.
 This is why trauma as a child can really alter the personality and behaviors of the INFP, even causing them to be mistyped.
 Trauma from childhood can hit the INFP hard at a time when they should still be working to develop who they are and what their sense of morals truly are.
 Not being able to work on these inner ideals makes it hard for the INFP to really understand themselves.
 They struggle to really understand their own needs and can become a much more scattered version of themselves.